dendronhq/dendron-site/vault/community.roles.md

 - code
 - financial

-You can either use the bot in the relevant Github issue OR in the [gratitude issue](https://github.com/dendronhq/dendron/issues/714).
+You can either use the bot in the relevant GitHub issue OR in the [gratitude issue](https://github.com/dendronhq/dendron/issues/714).

 You can see the list of contributors [here](https://github.com/dendronhq/dendron#contributors-).